Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Preliminary facts

-\begin{cor} Let $H,R$ be finitely generated relatively quasi-convex subgroups of a toral relatively hyperbolic group $G$ .
-Then one can effectively verify whether or not $R$ is conjugate into $H$, and if it is, then find a conjugator. \end{cor} \begin{proof} Using Proposition \ref{int} we can find all the non-trivial intersections $J=R\cap g^{-1}Hg$.
-For each such subgroup $J$ we check if all the generators of $R$ belong to $J$.
+\begin{cor} Let $H,R$ be finitely generated relatively quasi-convex subgroups of a toral relatively hyperbolic group $G$.
+If $H$ and $R$ have peripherally finite index or trivial intersection with conjugates of peripheral subgroups, then one can effectively verify whether or not $R$ is conjugate into $H$, and if it is, then find a conjugator. \end{cor} \begin{proof} Using Proposition \ref{int} we can find all non-trivial intersections $J=R\cap g^{-1}Hg$.
+For each such subgroup $J$ we check if all generators of $R$ belong to $J$.
 If such $J$ exists, then $J=R$ and $R$ is conjugate into $H$.
 If such $J$ does not exist, then $R$ is not conjugate into $H$. \end{proof}